 Theorem provers and logical frameworks have many of the same goals, but we believe there are qualitative differences between them and our work.

-First, Ω mega is designed foremost to be a programming language.
+First, $\Omega$ mega is a practical programming language.
 It supports practical programming features such as input/output and side-effects, but uses its type system to cleanly separate these potentially dangerous features from the core language of the logic.

-Second, Ω mega uses a single computational model for both its logic and its programming.
-It uses a strict functional model with monads [46, 45, 44] to separate effects from pure computation.
+Second, $\Omega$ mega uses a single computational model for both its logic and its programming.
+It uses a strict functional model with monads [38, 37, 36] to separate effects from computation.
 This model suffices to describe both programs and properties.
 Contrast this with logical frameworks where programs are purely functional and the logic employs prolog style back chaining (Elf), or higher order pattern matching (Twelf).
 A similar dichotomy arises in LCF style theorem provers such as Coq.
 In such systems, programs must be extracted from proofs, which are themselves constructed in highly unnatural ways using tactics and proof combinators.
-We believe that this two model paradigm is unnatural, and that the single model of Ω mega is easier to learn and use by ordinary programmers.
-We discuss this in more detail in Section 7.
+We believe that this two model paradigm is unnatural, and that the single model of $\Omega$ mega is easier to learn and use by ordinary programmers.
+We discuss this in more detail in Section 3.